 If need a bib, drop cloth, tarp or half a roll of paper towel to eat a sandwich, I know it’s a great sandwich.
 The messier, the better and these Italian slow cooker beef sandwiches with Giardiniera aioli are true to the rule.
 The beef is delicious.
 Moist and tender and packed with flavor, you could eat it by itself.
 The giardiniera aioli is different, wonderful, and definitely something I”ll be using on other sandwiches and for sure, po boys!
 I add a bit of slaw to bring a bit of crunch and a nice vinegar hit to offset the sweet tender beef.
 This is the sandwich of kings!

 These Italian slow cooker beef sandwiches with giardiniera aioli are great made just like the recipe states.
-But, if you want a bit of a kick to your sandwich, well, you came to the right place.
+You don’t have to change a single thing and you’ll have great sandwiches.
+But, if you want a bit of an extra kick to your sandwich, well, you came to the right place.
 Add some spicy pepper rings to the beef as it cooks low-and slow in the slow cooker.
 And substitute spicy giardiniera for the ‘regular’ stuff.
 That’ll satisfy your need for spicy, for sure!

 Also try my slow cooker beef debris sandwiches.